Applying for BACB Credentials

 When an application is approved, the applicant will be authorized to sit for the examination one time.
 That authorization, and the approval of eligibility, is valid for two years for BCBA and BCaBA examinations and one year for RBT examinations.
 If an applicant takes the examination and does not pass during that time-frame, he or she may retake the examination but his or her eligibility will not be reassessed.
 A retake application is required for BCBA and BCaBA examinations.
 RBT examination retakes are sent to candidates approximately one week after a failed result is received; no retake application is required.
 After the eligibility expires, applicants must reestablish their eligibility by reapplying under the then-current standards in order to continue taking the examination.
 Only one examination authorization at a time is permitted.
 If an applicant wishes to change to a different examination type, he or she should contact us for guidance.
 BACB examinations are administered by Pearson VUE.
 BCBA and BCaBA exams are administered during four, month-long testing administration windows.
 RBT exams are administered on an ongoing basis.
-Applicants choose the exact date, time, and location for their exam based upon the appointments available at the time an appointment is scheduled.
+Applicants choose the exact date, time, and location for their examination based upon the appointments available at the time an appointment is scheduled.
 Appointments are available on a “first-come, first-served” basis.
 The BACB cannot guarantee appointment availability.
 Availability may be limited for those who submit late applications.
 The sooner an applicant submits their application and schedules their appointment, the better the chances will be that he or she will obtain an appointment that meets his or her preferences.
 Information about testing site locations can be found on Pearson VUE’s website.

 Any individual called to active military duty in the United States armed forces may apply for a temporary reservation of their certification status or eligibility to cover the period during which they are called to active military duty (not to exceed two years).
 Certificants called to active duty who wish to request reserve status will be prohibited from representing that they are BACB certified (or supervising experience designed to comply with BACB standards) until reinstatement of their certification.